 - If your car has been out in the cold for awhile, let it run for a couple of minutes before you drive.
 Do not run your car in a closed garage.

-- Clear snow from windows and headlights.
+- Clear snow from windows, headlights, hood and roof.

 - Keep your gas tank full to prevent the fuel line from freezing.
 If you become stranded, you may need the fuel to run the car heater until help arrives.